CodeWith-PeterBull/laravel-breeze-2fa/README.md

 ## 🛡️ Security

-If you discover any security-related issues, please emailinfo@metasoftdevs.com instead of using the issue tracker.
+If you discover any security-related issues, please email info@metasoftdevs.com instead of using the issue tracker.

 ## 📄 License